kluete/adag/README.md

-# ZAMAI DAG challenge using Actor Model
+# Asynchronous Direct Acyclic Graph (ADAG)

+## Goal

+Traverse a randomly generated DAG with Machine-Learning, *butterfly*-like connections, with each node carrying out a simple compute operation -- at top speed, on a multi-CPU/multi-Core computer running a real-time Linux flavor.

 ## Overview

-For this challenge I use the [simplex framework](https://github.com/kluete/simplex), which is an [Actor Model](https://en.wikipedia.org/wiki/Actor_model): each thread should be pinned on a CPU core (with said cores masked out from the Linux kernel config), i.e. one core = one thread.
+For this demo I use the [simplex framework](https://github.com/kluete/simplex), which is an [Actor Model](https://en.wikipedia.org/wiki/Actor_model): each thread is pinned on a CPU core (with said cores masked out from the Linux kernel config), i.e. one core = one thread.
 Hyper-threading should be disabled as it just burdens L1/L2 caches and is only beneficial if a thread is stuck, say on an I/O operation.

 Each thread runs an event loop whose templated event handlers have minimal overhead.
 All those threads communicate through a common (software) memory bus making efficient use of the L3 cache.